mogenslund/liquid/resources/help/index.md

 # Navigate the help system
 To move the cursor use

-  i:          Up
+  k:          Up
-  k:          Down
+  j:          Down
-  j:          Left
+  h:          Left
   l:          Right

 Links in the help system are encapsulated with square brackets, like this